 Textbroker is an amazing site for writers looking to land remote jobs that’ll let them write on their own time.
 After submitting a short “signup article,” you’ll be rated on a scale of 2-4 stars (have no fear, you can improve your rating over time if you’re not satisfied).
 From there, you’ll be eligible to take on remote jobs, which are paid per word.
 Payments are made weekly through the site via PayPal.
 The more you write, the more you earn and the closer you’ll move toward planting the seeds for a freelance business for yourself along the way!

 Freelance Writing has been around since 1997, and it shows.
-Whether you’ve started your own blog and your specialty is now writing content, press releases, or product descriptions, you will find tons of relevant remote jobs here.
-In addition, FW offers writing contests and resources to help improve your freelance writing, helping you strive to create better content, and to be paid more handsomely for it.
+Whether you’ve started your own blog and your specialty is now brainstorming blog post ideas, writing content, driving traffic to a blog, press releases, or product descriptions, you will find tons of relevant remote jobs here.
+In addition, FW offers writing contests and resources to help improve your freelance writing, helping you strive to create better content, and scale your efforts to make money blogging.

 Writing-focused remote jobs available on ProBlogger will range from full-time copywriting positions, to freelance and contract gigs.
 The majority of the clients looking for writers through this site are in need of more intermediate/experienced writers, so you should have sample work readily at hand when you apply for one of these remote jobs.